 Changes to extents are tracked in two places:

-- Any extent that has been changed since the last full or differential backup will be tracked in the relevant differential bitmap page.
+- Any extent that has been changed since the last full backup will be tracked in the relevant differential bitmap page.
 This is how a differential backup knows which extents to backup instead of the whole database.
 All diff map pages are reset when the next full backup is taken.

-- Any extent that has been changed by a bulk-logged operation since the last full, differential, or log backup will be tracked in the relevant minimally-logged bitmap page.
+- Any extent that has been changed by a bulk-logged operation since the last log backup will be tracked in the relevant minimally-logged bitmap page.
 Any log backup that’s taken after a bulk-logged operation will also include all extents tracked this way.
 All ML map pages are reset when the next log backup is taken.